DelphiWorlds/Kastri/Readme.md

 For the most part, with Kastri there are no components to install.
 Simply clone the repo ([Fork](https://git-fork.com/) is a highly recommended Git client), or download/unzip and ensure that your Project (recommended) or IDE paths point to the folders of the units that you use.

 The [Native Controls suite (Kastri FMX)](./Controls) is a set of components that can be [installed into Delphi](./Packages) and used at design-time

+## Pull Requests

+Pull requests are welcome, however before making any, please read the [Coding Standards readme](https://github.com/DelphiWorlds/Kastri/blob/master/CodingStandards.md) and ensure that the change adheres to the standards, and that the **Description** section of the request is filled out, noting the purpose and reasoning for the change.

+In regards to coding standards, in particular observe things like naming, ensuring fields/methods are kept in alphabetical order (which makes them easier to find as the number of methods grow), and that structured statements follow the standard.

 ## Support